 Have you been as excited to see this movie as we have?
-Check out my Moana movie review to find out what we thought.
+Check out my movie review, then have fun with these Moana printables and Moana coloring pages.

 Thanks to Disney for inviting us to the advance screening of Moana.
 All opinions are 100% my own (but it’s no secret that I love a good Disney movie)!